jaysheeldodia/chat-application-flask/README.md

         -> Send the userName
         -> send the message

+* [ ] Temporary dictionary database
+    - use the socket id, name, password and other things to store into the dictionary for now

+* [ ] Implement the login

 * [ ] Better user name input
     - UI for the same